Lift (force): Explanations based on an increase in flow speed and Bernoulli's principle

 There are two common versions of this explanation, one based on "equal transit time", and one based on "obstruction" of the airflow.

 False explanation based on equal transit-time

-The "equal transit time" explanation starts by arguing that the flow over the upper surface is faster than the flow over the lower surface because the path length over the upper surface is longer and must be traversed in equal transit time.Illman, Paul (2000).
-The Pilot's Handbook of Aeronautical Knowledge.
-New York: McGraw-Hill. pp. 15–16.
-ISBN 0071345191.
-When air flows along the upper wing surface, it travels a greater distance in the same period of time as the airflow along the lower wing surface."
+The "equal transit time" explanation starts by arguing that the flow over the upper surface is faster than the flow over the lower surface because the path length over the upper surface is longer and must be traversed in equal transit time.
 Bernoulli's principle states that under certain conditions increased flow speed is associated with reduced pressure.
 It is concluded that the reduced pressure over the upper surface results in upward lift.